zoan37/autocube/README.md

-# autocube
+# AutoCube
-Generative agents on the web
+AI NPCs on the web